-Students will not be allowed to accept a grade of "0" and not perform the assigned work.
+Students will not be allowed to accept a grade of "o" and not perform the assigned work.
 Any work assigned by the teacher will be completed, even if a failing grade is given for not meeting the required deadline.
-If a student does not cooperate with the teacher, a Conduct Referral will be made and the student assigned to detention (time out), to complete the missing work.
-Teachers will routinely assign homework at the end of the day in order for students to have to complete it at home.
+If a student does not cooperate with the teacher, a Conduct Referral will be made and the student assigned to detention (time out in the office), to complete the missing work.